 - Sympathizers – non-believers who aided and supported Cathar communities

 Cathars rejected the teachings of the Catholic Church as immoral and most of the books of the Bible as inspired by Satan.
-They criticized the Church heavily for the hypocrisy, greed, and lechery of its clergy, and the Church's acquisition of land and wealth.
-Not surprisingly, the Cathars were condemned as heretical by the Catholic Church and massacred in the Albigensian Crusade (1209-1229 CE) which also devastated the towns, cities, and culture of southern France.
+They rejected the Church for what they saw as hypocrisy of the clergy and the Church's acquisition of land and wealth.
+The Church responded by condemning the Cathars as heretical and they were massacred in the Albigensian Crusade (1209-1229) which also devastated the towns, cities, and culture of southern France.

 Origins & Beliefs